 - Primal Kitchen No-Soy Teriyaki Sauce

-Our wings are the perfect appetizer, but make it a meal by pairing them with one of these tasty sides and small plates.
+Our wings are the perfect appetizer, but make them a complete meal by pairing the chicken with one of these tasty sides for wings.

-- Carrots and Celery, Air Fryer Brussel Sprouts, Air Fryer Jalapeño Poppers
+- Carrots and Celery, Air Fryer Brussel Sprouts, Jalapeño Poppers

 - Gluten-Free Corn Bread

-- Twice Baked Potatoes, Healthy Potato Salad, Roasted Potatoes in the Oven, French Fries, Air Fryer Sweet Potatoes, Southern Potato Salad
+- Twice Baked Potatoes, Healthy Potato Salad, Roasted Potatoes, French Fries, Air Fryer Frozen Sweet Potato Fries, Southern Potato Salad

-- House Salad, Avocado Cucumber Tomato Salad, Vinegar Coleslaw
+- Cucumber Carrot Salad, Avocado Cucumber Tomato Salad, Vinegar Coleslaw

-- TO FREEZE – Allow the wings to cool, then add them to a freezer-safe container or bag.
-They will keep for up to 6 months.
+- Freeze: Let the wings cool, and transfer them to a freezer-safe container or bag.
+Chicken wings freeze for 4-6 months.

 How long to cook chicken wings?